tinymce/tinymce-docs/enterprise/system-requirements.md

 ## Spell Checking

-Spell checking is supported on all the browsers supported by TinyMCE Enterprise.
+Spell checking is supported on all the browsers supported by {{site.productname}} Enterprise.

 ### Internet Explorer 8 and 9 Limitations

 Cross Origin Requests (CORS) are not supported in Internet Explorer 8 and 9.
-For spell checking to work, the ephox-spelling service must be located on the same domain as the TinyMCE client.
+For spell checking to work, the ephox-spelling service must be located on the same domain as the {{site.productname}} client.
 The domain is considered to be the combination of the protocol (HTTP vs HTTPS), server name and the port as it appears in the browser's address bar.

 Internet Explorer 8 will not highlight misspelt words as you type due to browser limitations.
 Misspelt words are highlighted after the current HTML node is changed (e.g. when the Enter key is pressed and the cursor enters a new paragraph).

 ### Supported Application Servers

-The TinyMCE spell checking server-side component requires a Java Web Application Server that supports Servlet Implementation API 3.0.
+The {{site.productname}} spell checking server-side component requires a Java Web Application Server that supports Servlet Implementation API 3.0.

 ##### Java Development Kit